Christian Motorcyclists Association: Organization

 CMA is not a club but a ministry.
-This distinguishes CMA from other biker organizations that associate due to manufacturer brand loyalty or riding style.
+This distinguishes CMA from other biker motorcycle clubs that associate due to manufacturer brand loyalty or riding style.
 CMA's ministry team program is designed to "make ministers of their members."
 This implies a breakdown of the traditional distinction between clergy and laity that exist in most Christian ministries.
 Members are associated with the national organization and then independently may become members of local chapters.

 CMA operates under a Board of Directors working in conjunction with six regional evangelists, a Lead evangelist, and Special Projects Evangelist, in order to support the goals and objectives of the organization.
 The current Chairman is John Ogden, Sr. This leadership team oversees CMA from a national level by appointing other state, area, and local leaders across the country.
 The headquarters is in Hatfield, Arkansas.

 CMA publishes a monthly magazine, Heartbeat.
 The CMA is a member of Evangelical Council for Financial Accountability (ECFA) and Evangelical Press Association (EPA).

 CMA (UK), which has an estimated 1,000 members, has an outreach arm called Holy Joe's whose members provide a cafe and helmet park at motorcycling shows and events.
 Proceeds from these and HJ's annual bike show are donated to charities such as emergency medical motorcycle couriers Freewheelers EVS.